 Brown Butter Hasselback Potatoes (Accordion Potatoes)

 Making lots of thin slices in these potatoes exposes their interiors so they better absorb the flavorful thyme-garlic butter.
 Getting the cuts even is a little tricky, but don’t worry if you slice all the way through by accident—the potatoes will still taste delicious.
 As they bake, the butter browns, developing a deep, nutty flavor; the browned butter is then drizzled over the potatoes as they finish cooking.
-Serve with chicken cordon bleu or prime rib.
+Serve with chicken cordon bleu, prime rib, or our Steak Marinade recipe.